 Harold gave us a shy, sweet smile, patting each of us on the arm.

 After some small chitchat, Harold turned to leave, but I stopped him, explaining that I wished to apologize for all the damage we had done to his woods, especially the cutting down of all those trees.

 “I really feel bad about that,” I told him.

 Harold just smiled and said, “I knew you guys were doing all of that damage, but you seemed to be having so much fun, I just couldn’t bring myself to say anything.”
-With that, Harold French stepped from the line, heading to the back of the funeral home to find a chair, his head bent down and shoulders slumped with the burden of two generations of grief, leaving me to ponder the mystery of grace.
+With that, Harold French stepped from the line, heading to the back of the funeral home to find a chair, his head bent down and shoulders slumped, leaving me to ponder the mystery of grace.